Maryland Fathers' Rights Custody Attorney Network

 Click Here to schedule an appointment with a Maryland Family Law Attorney who has Successful Experience in the kind of Maryland Family Law case you have

-Our attorneys have experience in Circuit and District Courts around the state of Maryland including:
+Our attorneys have experience in Family Courts around the state of Maryland including:

-domestic violence hearings; trials; pendente lite hearings; obtaining immediate orders in pendente lite hearings; merits hearings; emergency hearings; protective order hearings; cases involving requests for joint/shared and sole custody and access/visitation; allegations of domestic violence, emotional abuse, and financial abuse; divorce; division of property; request for alimony, monetary award, and use-and-possession; emergency motions; petitions for protective orders; cases involving Court-ordered custody evaluations, parenting coordinators, and best interest attorneys; supervised visitation; supervised Therapeutic visitation; court-appointed experts; private experts; parents moving from the area; child support; Discovery disputes; productive depositions; court-ordered Mediation, and ADR.
+custody and divorce trials; pendente lite custody and divorce hearings; obtaining immediate orders in pendente lite hearings; filing Exceptions to Magistrates' Recommendations; domestic violence hearings; contempt hearings; merits hearings; emergency hearings; protective order hearings; allegations of domestic violence, emotional abuse, and financial abuse; divorce; division of property; request for alimony, monetary award, and exclusive use-and-possession of family property; emergency motions; petitions for protective orders; cases involving Court-ordered custody evaluations, parenting coordinators, and best interest attorneys; supervised visitation; supervised Therapeutic visitation; court-appointed experts; private experts; parents moving from the area; child support; Discovery disputes; productive depositions; court-ordered Mediation, and ADR.

 Our attorneys have also leveraged many Maryland Family Law Settlements over the years that were favorable to Fathers.